DexterHaxxor/DexterHaxxor/README.md

   - Minecraft modding and plug-ins
   - Discord bots
   - Web development (sadly)
-- 📚 I learned most of this stuff myself
+- 📚 I have learned most of this stuff myself

 **📖 My programming languages**
 - I love using